2019 Avon Schools Challenge

 - Participating schools will also gain free access to a 5 week training program developed by Olympic medallist and Australian sprint and marathon champion Ramon Andersson

-- Participation open to students aged 14 – 17 years only
+- Participation open to students aged 14 – 21 years inclusive

 - There is a compulsory portage for all competing craft at Katrine Bridge and again at Williamson Weir

 - We will happily accommodate for on-water adult supervision however this is not a requirement to participate

 - Students will be given 2x BLUE Race ID Craft Stickers that must be attached to craft in order for us to record a finishing time.

 - Helmets & PFDs will be the responsibility of schools and their representatives

 - Paddling fitness and eligibility for students to compete will be the responsibility of schools or other responsible representatives

 - Students do not need to enter directly through a school but nominating a School, Club or Coaching body is required for awarding of development funds

 - $50.00 per student ($35 early bird)

 - Fees will go towards a prize pool awarding several categories including fastest competitor and school with the greatest number of competitors.